dimagi/commcare-hq/docs/messaging/sms_backends.rst

 To write the inbound backend code:

 #.
-Create a subclass of `corehq.apps.sms.views.NewIncomingBackendView <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/views.py>`_,
+Create a subclass of `corehq.apps.sms.views.IncomingBackendView <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/views.py>`_,
    and implement the unimplemented property:
     backend_class
         should return the subclass of SQLSMSBackend that was written above